Franjcf/Data-Science-Projects/README.rst

 Prediction of Stochastic Clogging Processes
 ################################################################################

-**TLDR**:  In this project I used machine learning, computational fluid dynamics, and discrete element methods to predict stochastic clogging processes.
+**TLDR**:  In this project, I used machine learning, computational fluid dynamics, and discrete element methods to predict stochastic clogging processes.
 The resulting Extremely Randomized Trees algorithm is able to predict clogging in unseen systems with a classification accuracy of 0.96.

 **Description**: The accumulation of discrete masses within constrained flow conduits is an common phenomenon within both natural and industrial settings: it describes the clogging of pipes, roads, oil reservoirs, rivers, and arteries.
 In this project I used Computational Fluid Mechanics and Discrete Element Models to run over 2,000 different clogging simulations in randomly-generated porous media in order to train and evaluate the clogging prediction performance of several Machine Learning algorithms.
 The enclosed jupyter notebook contains the python scripts that I wrote to train and evaluate said algorithms.
 The resulting best-performing classifier (an Extremely Randomized Trees algorithm) is able to predict clogging a-priori with an accuracy of 0.96 and 0.91 in numerical and experimental systems, respectively.
 Similarly, the best performing regressor (also a decision tree-based algorithm) is able to achieve an R^2 value of 0.93 when predicting the degree of clogging in said systems.
 I believe this standardized computational tool has the potential to help evaluate the design process of engineered and natural porous media.